roehlerw/code-challenge-plugin/README.md

 The plugin must stop streaming data and exit with code 0 if it receives an SIGINT or SIGKILL.

 The gRPC server the plugin starts must fulfil the contract defined in [./plugin.proto](./plugin.proto).
-The host will first call the Discover service and will expect to get back a listing of schemas.
-Then it will call the Publish service for each schema and will expect to be streamed the data from the files for that schema.
+The host will first call the Discover method and will expect to get back a listing of schemas.
+Then it will call the Publish method for each schema and will expect to be streamed the data from the files for that schema.

 For details about the contract, see the comments in [./plugin.proto](./plugin.proto).

+> The contract includes fields where you can place the inferred type of properties, and field for indicating that
+> a record does not conform to the inferred schema.
+Consider population of these fields extra credit - it may be very
+> difficult (or impossible) to accurately infer the correct values, but we will be impressed if you can.